 Age Range: Young adults, singles, and couples, mostly in their 20s and 30s, many with babies and young children.

 Location: Room C319 (Rotunda entrance, up one level)

 A class which studies a wide variety of Biblically related topics of particular concern to the lives of young adults-relationship, Bible study, business ethics, theological development, faith, and life issues.

 The Rose/Grace Class

-Age Range: Couples and singles with middle school to college-age to young adult children
+Age Range: Couples and singles with college-age to young adult children

 A class that stays on the ‘theological cutting edge’ with topics that range across the biblical, theological, and cultural perspectives.
 Class teaching, reflection and discussion is designed to focus on discernment of the role of Jesus’ message, the Bible and Christianity in daily life and in the larger society/world.